PROJECT: Carbon and water footprint assessments in three Andean cities – Phase 2

 Project Reference: TALA-0033

-With the aim of promoting low-carbon and climate-resilient development in cities, CDKN worked with the municipalities of Quito (Ecuador), La Paz (Bolivia) and Lima (Peru) in the Cities Footprint Project in 2012-14.
+With the aim of promoting low carbon and climate resilient development in cities, CDKN worked with the municipalities of Quito (Ecuador), La Paz (Bolivia) and Lima (Peru) in the Cities Footprint Project in 2012-14.
 This initial phase of the project developed participatory carbon and water footprint assessments at both local government and community levels.
-The results of these assessments led to the development of various Action Plans for each municipality, with specific footprint reduction targets.
+The results of these assessments led to the development of various Action Plans for each municipality, along with specific footprint reduction targets.
 Actions were implemented with the aim of reducing both carbon and water footprints.

-The Cities Footprint Project found that city-wide carbon and water footprints assessments “has proven useful for decision-making in urban planning and management to help define footprint-reduction goals and project portfolios.”
+The Cities Footprint Project found that citywide carbon and water footprints assessments had “proven useful for decision-making in urban planning and management to help define footprint-reduction goals and project portfolios.”